 But also in my classes people get sometimes emotionally very close and wonder how to deal with the experiences of intimacy and touched boundaries.

-To make it short: If you are looking for intimacy – a contact class or jam is not the right place.
-Intimacy might occur, but that shouldn’t be the aim, it is a possible byproduct, that we have to deal with.
+To make it short: If you are looking for erotic intimacy – a contact class or jam is not the right place.
+Erotic intimacy might occur, but that shouldn’t be the aim, it is a possible byproduct, that we have to deal with.
 Contact Improvisation is first of all a dance form based on the physical exploration around touch and weight exchange.
 That at least is my understanding of Contact Improvisation – and I believe that this is the core of the form that keeps it going through all other intentions and irritations.

 And to make it longer …